Chloe Primerano

-Chloe Primerano (born January 2, 2007) is a Canadian college ice hockey player who is a defenceman for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
+Chloe Primerano (born January 2, 2007) is a Canadian college ice hockey player who is a defender for the University of Minnesota of the National Collegiate Athletic Association (NCAA).
 She was the first female skater to be selected in a Canadian Hockey League draft.

 Early life

 Primerano was born on January 2, 2007, in North Vancouver, to parents Joe and Fiona Primerano.
 She began playing ice hockey around the age of two or three, and would frequently play against male opponents.

 Playing career

 Primerano played minor ice hockey with the Burnaby Winter Club U15 program, where during the 2021–22 season she scored two goals and 19 points in 30 regular season games.
 In the postseason, she added two assists in three playoff games.
 Scouts were impressed with Primerano's play against boys with Burnaby, saying that she was sometimes "the best defender on the ice on either team."

 On May 19, 2022, the Vancouver Giants of the Western Hockey League (WHL) selected Primerano 268th overall, in the 13th round of the WHL Prospects Draft.
 While there have previously been female goaltenders in the Canadian Hockey League (CHL), Primerano is the first female skater to be drafted by a CHL team.

 As a 15-year-old draft pick, Primerano was eligible to play a few games for the Giants during the 2022–23 WHL season.
 However, she ultimately played the entire season for RINK Academy in Kelowna, British Columbia, in the Women's U18 division of the Canadian School Sport Hockey League (CSSHL), where she set league records for points by a defenceman, with 48 points in 30 games.
 She led RINK scoring both in the regular season and in the playoffs, where her 11 points in five games helped RINK to win their second consecutive championship.

 In the summer of 2023, Primerano became the first female skater to attend the Creative Artists Agency camp, joining top under-18 boys including top 2024 NHL entry draft-eligible prospects such as Ryder Ritchie, the 2023 WHL rookie of the year, and Berkly Catton, future eighth overall pick of the Seattle Kraken.